asciphx/FabCc/README.md

 - Fastest API, such as lexical_cast, EncodeURL, DecodeURL
 - Incredible compilation speed and development speed are also improved
 - The fewest third-party libraries, are stored in the project in the form of source files
+- Cross platform support, (Linux and windows have been tested)

 ## Still under development
 - [x] Processing of routing brace